ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Support DOS newlines for the csvstorage plugin. _(Vlad - Ioan Balan)_

+### spec

+- The spec plugin was partly rewritten to better support specifications for arrays.
+This includes some breaking changes.
+  To find out more about take a look at the [README](../../src/plugins/spec/README.md).
+It now better reflects the actually implemented behaviour. _(Klemens Böswirth)_

 ### mINI

 - We fixed compiler warnings reported by GCC 9 in the [unit test code](../../src/plugins/mini/testmod_mini.c) of the plugin. _(René Schwaiger)_